 Fushimi Inari Shrine

-Another famous sight in Kyoto and one that I think you can’t miss!
+Another famous sight in Kyoto and one that I think you can’t miss on a 1 day itinerary in Kyoto.

 The Fushimi Inari Shrine is famous for the hundreds of torii gates that cover the walking path up the mountainside.

-Although this attraction does get busy, because the torii gates are the whole way up the mountainside, it’s easier to find parts of the walk to take photos and admire the torii gates without crowds.
+Although this attraction does get busy, because the torii gates are the whole way up the mountainside, it’s easier to find parts of the walk to take photos and admire the torii gates without crowds if you walk a bit further up the trail - most people stay only within the first 300-500m.

 The view over the city from the peak is spectacular on a clear day.